byuccl/spydrnet/docs/source/tutorial.rst

     The Bundle class is a parent class of Ports and Cables because each can be thought of as an array.
 This class defines the structure that helps us properly represent array objects in netlists including the width, direction (to or downto) and starting index.
 As a parent class this class is not directly instantiated in netlist.

 :class:`Port`
-    The Port element inherits from Bundles and can be thought of as containing the information on how a Definition connects the outside world to the elements it contains.
+    The Port element inherits from the Bundles class and can be thought of as containing the information on how a Definition connects the outside world to the elements it contains.

 :class:`Cable`
     Cables are bundles of connectors between components within a definition.
 They connect ports to their destination pins.